Sabu and the Magic Ring

 Sabu and the Magic Ring is a 1957 American adventure film directed by George Blair and starring Sabu, William Marshall, Daria Massey, John Doucette, Peter Mamakos and Vladimir Sokoloff.
 The film's sets were designed by the art director Dave Milton.
 It was originally conceived as a television series, but the project failed to gain a buyer and instead it was released as a feature film.
 It was produced and distributed by Allied Artists and was in the tradition of Arabian Nights films.

-Synopsis
+Plot

-Sabu a stable boy in the Caliph's palace in Samarkand discovers an old ring that grants magic wishes.
+Sabu, a stable boy in the Caliph's palace in Samarkand, discovers an old magic ring that grants wishes.
 In turn he tries to thwart a plot to overthrow and kill the Caliph.